 “Nowhere, however, do you explain how killing the Keystone XL pipeline project directly advances the goals of ‘protect[ing] Americans and the domestic economy from harmful climate impacts.’
 Nor does your decision actually cure any of the climate ills you reference.
 Observers are thus left with only one reasonable supposition: it is a symbolic act of virtue signaling to special interests and the international community,” the joint letter said.”

 The scathing letter pertains to Biden’s Jan.
 20 executive order within hours of assuming office to revoke the permit for the Keystone XL Pipeline, which President Trump re-authorized for construction in Jan.
 2017.

 Operated by TC Energy, the project aimed to deliver 830,000 crude oil barrels per day from Hardisty, Alberta to Steele City, Nebraska.
 It is estimated to inject $8 billion into the North American economy as a whole and create over 13,000 jobs, some of which are unionized.
 It was also a key national security move, as it created U.S. energy independence from foreign antagonists such as Russia, China, and Middle Eastern oil tyrannies.

-Read the Full Article by Kelsey Bolar from The Federalist by Clicking Here
+Read the rest of the article by Gabe Kaminsky of The Federalist by Clicking Here